PART ONE - PART TWO - PART THREE - PART FOUR

 Fortunately, the disc was all repeated material, allowing collectors to skip it without feeling like they were missing anything.
 Nevertheless, this second assortment didn't do too much to win over Looney Tunes fans who were already being vocal about their dismay over the Super Stars series.
 Warner Home Video was already carefully rethinking how it was going to go forward with the line.
-A DVD of all Bugs repeats, Bugs Bunny: Wascally Wabbit, was only released in Europe, while a planned second Daffy DVD of unknown content never materialized.
+A DVD of all Bugs repeats, Bugs Bunny: Wascally Wabbit, was only released overseas, while a planned second Daffy DVD of unknown content never materialized.

 Easily the best Looney Tunes home video release of the year came in December--without a single trace of Warner Bros. involvement.
 In the video industry, independent label Thunderbean Animation had been making a name for itself by offering high-quality releases of classic animation that had fallen into the public domain, collecting cartoons not usually on the radar of the major media companies but of special interest to die-hard animation enthusiasts.
 Though past Thunderbean products had included the occasional Looney Tunes short, Private Snafu Golden Classics was their first release devoted entirely to work from Leon Schlesinger Productions.